Led by three senior captains this year, Big Blue is ready to hit the ice and improve upon their record.

-The Department has an adjunct staff which provides private lessons on most instruments at the school.
+The Department has an adjunct staff which provides private lessons at the school.
 These lessons are given after school hours and are billed separately to the student account.
 As an integral part of the learning process, private lessons are strongly recommended.
 They can be arranged through the school or scheduled by the student outside the school.
 Students who participate in the program usually go on to play and/or sing in the Upper School.

 - Middle School Band

-- Middle School Girls Chorus
+- Middle School Soprano and Alto Chorus

 - Middle School String Orchestra